stephencweiss/stephencharlesweiss.com/content/blog/2019-07-16/psql-coalesce-dynamic-record-update.md

 I wanted to update multiple fields on multiple records and handle the case that _not all_ of the information is present in the update for each record.

-Basically, I want to `patch` not `put` and when it gets to Postgres, I don’t want those empty values to be set to `null`.
+Basically, I want to `patch` not `put` and when it gets to Postgres, I don't want those empty values to be set to `null`.

 A regular `UPDATE`, however, would do exactly that - overwrite my values with null if I didn't supply them.
 Fortunately, Postgres comes with `COALESCE` which can accommodate this sort of situation.
 Let's take a look.

-I’ll use the same example as I did [Using Typescript’s `Pick` to Improve Communication and Decrease Maintenance](../../2019-06-25/typescript-pick-interface-partials/)
+I'll use the same example as I did [Using Typescript's `Pick` to Improve Communication and Decrease Maintenance](../../2019-06-25/typescript-pick-interface-partials/)

 A refresher, the table is defined as: